-Motörhead released 22 studio albums, 10 live recordings, 12 compilations and five EPs.
-As a power trio, they achieved great success in the early 1980s with several singles that got UK Singles Chart space.
-The albums Overkill, Bomber, Ace of Spades and particularly No Sleep ’til Hammersmith, cemented Motörhead’s reputation as a top-notch rock band.
+Motörhead released 22 studio albums, ten live recordings, twelve compilations and five EPs.
+As a power trio, they achieved great success in the early 1980s with several singles that got the UK Singles Chart space.
+The albums “Overkill”, “Bomber”, “Ace of Spades” and particularly “No Sleep ’til Hammersmith”, cemented Motörhead’s reputation as a top-notch rock band.
 The band entered the VH1 channel’s “100 Best Hard Rock Artists” list, ranking 26th.
 By 2012, they had sold over 15 million albums worldwide.

 On December 28, 2015, it was reported on the band’s Facebook page that lead singer and bassist Lemmy had passed away.
-The next day, drummer Mikkey Dee officially announced that the band came to an end after Lemmy’s death.
+The next day, drummer Mikkey Dee officially announced that the band had ended after Lemmy’s death.
 On January 11, 2018, guitarist Eddie Clarke died.

-Bassist Lemmy Kilmister started in music back in the 1960s as a roadie for Jimi Hendrix’s band.
+Bassist Lemmy Kilmister started in music in the 1960s as a roadie for Jimi Hendrix’s band.
 His professional debut in the artistic world would be with the psychedelic rock band Hawkwind, which achieved some hits in the 1970s.

 Lemmy was fired from Hawkwind in May 1975 for, according to him, “using the wrong drugs.
 He was arrested on suspicion of cocaine possession at the Canadian border and spent five days in jail, forcing the band to cancel some shows on their North American tour.
-Now alone, Lemmy decided to form his own band with drummer Lucas Fox and guitarist Larry Wallis and call it Bastards, a name he changed to Motörhead (an American slang term for amphetamine addicts), inspired by the last song he had written for Hawkwind.
+Now alone, Lemmy decided to form his band with drummer Lucas Fox and guitarist Larry Wallis and call it Bastards, a name he changed to Motörhead (an American slang term for amphetamine addicts), inspired by the last song he had written for Hawkwind.
 Lucas Fox was replaced by Phil Taylor, who was an amateur musician and Lemmy’s childhood friend, and Larry Wallis gave way to “Fast” Eddie Clarke.

-Lemmy always focused on very basic music: loud, fast, husky, rock n roll.
+Lemmy always focused on basic music: loud, fast, husky, rock n roll.
 In April 1977, living in cramped quarters with little recognition, and after some debate, the band agreed to do a farewell show at the Marquee Club in London.
 Lemmy eventually met Ted Carroll of Chiswick Records and asked him to bring a mobile studio to the show to record on it later.